carbon-design-system/carbon/.github/CONTRIBUTING.md

 ## Setting up the repository:
 ## Windows guide:
-This repository runs best in a linux envrionment, to avoid running into any errors as a windows user you will need to run the repo in a linux environment using the linux subsystem for windows.
+This repository runs best in a Linux envrionment, to avoid running into any errors as a windows user you will need to run the repo in a Linux environment using the Linux Subsystem for Windows.

 System requirements:
 https://docs.microsoft.com/en-us/windows/wsl/install-win10